Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Non-abelianization and abelianization

-\begin{adjustwidth}{15pt}{15pt} \textit{ {One important application of spectral networks is the construction of non-abelianization and abelianization maps.
-They describe the equivalence between flat connections in a rank $n$ bundle over a Riemann surface $S$ and flat connections on a line bundle over the spectral curve $\Sigma$, an $n$-sheeted ramified covering of $S$.}} \end{adjustwidth}
+\abstract{As an important application of the spectral networks we have so far introduced, we present in this chapter the construction of non-abelianization and abelianization maps.
+These maps describe the equivalence between flat connections on a rank $n$ bundle over a Riemann surface $S$ and flat connections on a line bundle over the spectral curve $\Sigma$, an $n$-sheeted ramified covering of $S$.
+The monodromies of the abelianized local system are cluster $\mathcal{X}$-coordinates.
+The process of \mbox{(non-)}abelianization thus provides very strong motivation for using spectral networks in the study of higher-rank Teichm\"{u}ller spaces.
+In particular, we show how one can use spectral networks and abelianization to induce Fock--Goncharov coordinates or Fenchel--Nielsen coordinates on spaces of flat connections.
+Suitable references demonstrating the link between spectral networks and higher-rank Teichm\"{u}ller theory include \cite{Gaiotto:2012rg}, \cite{HoKi}, \cite{HoNe}, \cite{hollands2020exact}, \cite{Nho}, \cite{Nikolaev_abelianization}.}